francoismichel/ssh3-spec/draft-michel-ssh3.md

 We choose the name conversation to avoid ambiguities with the existing concepts of SSH shell session and QUIC connection.

-An SSH/3 server listens for CONNECT requests at a URI templates having the `username` and variable.
+An SSH/3 server listens for CONNECT requests with the `ssh3` protocol at a URI templates having the `username` variable.
 Example URIs can be found below.

 ~~~~
 https://example.org/ssh3/{username}